Best foam roller exercises

 2. IT Band

-• Position yourself on your left side with the foam roller under your hip, weight is resting on your forearm and the foam roller, keep your ankles together, your toes pointing forward.
+• Position yourself on your left side with the foam roller under your hip, weight resting on your forearm and the foam roller, keep your ankles together, your toes pointing forward.

 • Slowly roll up (roller moves toward your feet) and down (roller moves toward your head) over the IT band using your forearm to control the movement.
 Repeat on the right leg.